Deducteam/lambdapi/doc/sections/emacs.md

 ---------------------------------------

-Lambdapi source code can be edited with the [Emacs](https://www.gnu.org/software/emacs/) editor with the `lambdapi-mode`, a major mode for editing lambdapi source code.
+Lambdapi source code can be edited with the [Emacs](https://www.gnu.org/software/emacs/) editor with the major mode `lambdapi-mode`.
 It requires Emacs 26.1 or higher and provides:
 * Syntax highlighting for Lambdapi (`*.lp` files) and Dedukti2 (`*.dk` files)
 * Auto indentation for Lambdapi
 * Easier unicode input